-- 1. Be knowledgeable regarding the behaviours in the CCF against which your student will be assessed (Competency Assessment Behaviours Year 4) - 2.
+- 1. Be knowledgeable regarding the competencies in the CCF against which your student will be assessed - 2.
 Be available to your student for guidance and direction.
 While an on-site Supervisor can be responsible for the day-to-day supervision of a student, as Preceptor, you are responsible for the overall learning experience of your student. - 3.
 Have regular meetings with your student and share your insights as an experienced pharmacist.
 As a minimum requirement, you should have one meeting every four weeks, of which two sessions during the placement must be face-to-face.
 Students will benefit greatly from their interactions with you as a professional role model. - 4.
 Complete your student's first and final Competency Assessments. - 5.
-Contact a Practice Educator as soon as possible if there are concerns regarding your student achieving the required level of competency. - 6.
-Notify APPEL if a student is not meeting the requisite amount of placement time or you have any concerns regarding a student's attendance and punctuality. - 7.
-Contact a Practice Educator or the APPEL Operations Team immediately if there is a potential breach of the Schools of Pharmacy Code of Conduct, a potential patient safety concern, or a critical incident. - 8.
-Contact a Practice Educator or the APPEL Operations Team immediately if you are no longer available to act as a Preceptor or will be absent for more than four weeks throughout the placement. - 9.
+Contact a Practice Educator as soon as possible if there are concerns: - a.
+Regarding a student meeting the requisite amount of placement time - b.
+Regarding a student's attendance and punctuality - 6.
+Contact a Practice Educator or the APPEL Operations Team immediately: - a. if there is a potential breach of the Schools of Pharmacy Code of Conduct, a potential patient safety concern, or a critical incident. - b. you are no longer available to act as a Preceptor or will be absent for more than four weeks throughout the placement. - 7.
 Complete the "Declaration of Satisfactory Attendance and Student Behaviour" at the end of the placement.